Lin00zz00/SingleCooked/README.md

 ## Meet the Culinary Conductors👋
 Shuxin Yan:Vegetable Elf Trainer, responsible for the daily life of each elf, 🧹 loves cooking and also loves her own children 🥺🥗

-00 Shen:Overcooked enthusiast🎮😋cat meme collector😼learning coding and Unity from Teacher GPT......🎓
+00 Shen:Overcooked enthusiast🎮😋cat meme collector😼learning coding from Teacher GPT......🎓

 Duoduo Liang:a casual cook but a joyful learner👩‍🍳Behind my chef's hat, you'll find a true developer💻